 ISU operates Ames Laboratory for the United States Government under Contract Number DE-AC02-07CH11358 with the U.S. DOE.
 The DOE Office of Science, through the AMSO, administers the contract.
-In 2018, approximately 620 people are involved with the Laboratory either as full- or part-time employees or as Laboratory associates.
-Approximately 466 full and part time employees and 154 associate (non-payroll) employees.
+In 2019, there were 547 people were involved with the Laboratory either as full- or part-time employees or as Laboratory associates and 448 full and part time employees and 99 contributor (non-payroll) employees.
 See Organizational Chart, Figure 2.5-1.